 Social insurance (SI) contributions

 Prior to 1 December 2018, compulsory SI contributions were applicable to Vietnamese individuals only.
-Effective from 1 December 2018, SI contributions are also applicable to foreign individuals working in Vietnam under a work permit, practicing certificate, or licence and having labour contracts with indefinite terms or term labour contracts with Vietnamese employers of one full year and above.
+Effective from 1 December 2018, SI contributions are also applicable to foreign individuals working in Vietnam under a work permit, practicing certificate, or licence and having labour contracts with an indefinite term or a definite term of 1 year or more.

 |Scheme||Employer||Employee||Effective date for foreigner|